Skip to content

 This allows generated code to work with user-provided trait implementations without knowing concrete types at compile time.
 See tonic/handler.rs for the boxed call types and factory traits.

-Code generation uses two passes to avoid type duplication:
+Code generation uses staged passes to avoid type duplication while keeping serde and tonic output aligned:

 Pass 1: Prost + Connect